-Integrating a new communication channel - like video calls - in your client-facing team usually takes time.
+Integrating a new communication channel like video calling in your client-facing team usually takes time.
 Not only do you need to find the relevant touch points to integrate the new channel in your internal processes, adoption among employees also takes time.

 To help you accelerate the implementation of video, we want to share some relevant initiatives from our Manager Handbook that guide managers in actively rolling out video calling within their team.
 This article is a summary of 4 main steps you can take as a manager in order to create successful employee adoption of video calling as a new channel for customer interaction.